lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ## TLS 1.3

 In this section, the message sizes are calculated for TLS 1.3.
 The major changes compared to DTLS 1.3 are that the record header is smaller, the handshake headers is smaller, and that Connection ID is not supported.
-Recently, additional work has taken shape with the goal to further reduce overhead for TLS 1.3 (see {{I-D.rescorla-tls-ctls}}).
+Recently, additional work has taken shape with the goal to further reduce overhead for TLS 1.3 (see {{I-D.ietf-tls-ctls}}).

 TLS Assumptions: